Stop! Your Lease Extension in Hazel Grove Could Be FREE

-It is conventional wisdom that a residential leasehold with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 35 years left, the premises will be worth the same as a freehold for many years ahead.
+It is generally considered that a property with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further 90 years added to any lease with more than 35 years remaining, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement